vi7n/Escapee_BlobTag/README.md

 Much work is needed to make the behavior better.
 GPS data was used in field demonstration.

 This repo was generted to implement on AION robots for spring term class project: BLOB TAG.
+The final code can be found on Gitlab.